openhab/org.openhab.binding.zwave/doc/qubino/zmnhwd_0_0.md

 ### Switch

+Switch the power on and off

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Dimmer

+The brightness channel allows to control the brightness of a light.
+            It is also possible to switch the light on and off.

 The ```switch_dimmer``` channel supports the ```Dimmer``` item and is in the ```DimmableLight``` category.

 ### Color Control

+The color channel allows to control the color of a light.
+            It is also possible to dim values and switch the light on and off.

 The ```color_color``` channel supports the ```Color``` item.

 ### Color Temperature

+The color temperature channel allows to set the color
+            temperature of a light from 0 (cold) to 100 (warm).

 The ```color_temperature``` channel supports the ```Dimmer``` item and is in the ```ColorLight``` category.